 Loss of Minimum Essential Coverage means in the case of a Member who has coverage that is not COBRA continuation coverage, the conditions are satisfied at the time the coverage is terminated as a result of loss of eligibility (regardless of whether the individual is eligible for or elects COBRA continuation coverage).
-Loss of eligibility does not include a loss due to the failure to pay premiums on a timely basis or termination of coverage for cause (such as making a fraudulent Claim or an intentional misrepresentation of a material fact in connection with the Plan).
+Loss of eligibility does not include a loss due to the failure to pay premiums on a timely basis or termination of coverage for cause (such as making a fraudulent claim or an intentional misrepresentation of a material fact in connection with the Plan).
 Loss of eligibility for coverage includes, but is not limited to:

-- Loss of eligibility for coverage as a result of legal separation, divorce, cessation of dependent status (such as attaining the maximum age to be eligible as a dependent child under the Plan), death of an employee, termination of employment, reduction in the number of hours of employment, and any loss of eligibility for coverage after a period that is measured by reference to any of the foregoing; - In the case of coverage offered through an HMO, or other arrangement, in the individual market that does not provide benefits to individuals who no longer reside in a Service Area, loss of coverage because an individual no longer resides in the Service Area (whether or not within the choice of the individual); - A situation in which an individual incurs a Claim that would meet or exceed a lifetime limit on all benefits; and - A situation in which a plan no longer offers any benefits to the class of similarly situated individuals that includes the individual. - In the case of an employee or dependent who has coverage that is not COBRA continuation coverage, the conditions are satisfied at the time employer contributions towards the employee's or dependent's coverage terminate.
-Employer contributions include contributions by any current or former employer that was contributing to coverage for the employee or dependent. - In the case of an employee or dependent that has coverage that is COBRA continuation coverage, the conditions are satisfied at the time the COBRA continuation coverage is exhausted.
+- Loss of eligibility for coverage as a result of legal separation, divorce, cessation of dependent status (such as attaining the maximum age to be eligible as a dependent child under the Plan), death of an employee, termination of employment, reduction in the number of hours of employment, and any loss of eligibility for coverage after a period that is measured by reference to any of the foregoing; - In the case of coverage offered through an HMO, or other arrangement, in the individual market that does not provide benefits to individuals who no longer reside in a service area, loss of coverage because an individual no longer resides in the service area (whether or not within the choice of the individual); - A situation in which an individual incurs a claim that would meet or exceed a lifetime limit on all benefits; and - A situation in which a plan no longer offers any benefits to the class of similarly situated individuals that includes the individual. - In the case of an employee or dependent who has coverage that is not COBRA continuation coverage, the conditions are satisfied at the time employer contributions towards the employee's or dependent's coverage terminate.
+Employer contributions include contributions by any current or former employer that was contributing to coverage for the employee or dependent.

+• In the case of an employee or dependent that has COBRA continuation coverage, the conditions are satisfied at the time the COBRA continuation coverage is exhausted.
 An individual who satisfies the conditions for special enrollment, does not enroll, and instead elects and exhausts COBRA continuation coverage satisfies the conditions.

-Qualified Individuals that enroll between the first and fifteenth day of the month will have a coverage Effective Date of the first day of the following month.
-Qualified individuals that enroll between the sixteenth and last day of the month will have a coverage Effective Date of the first day of the second following month.
+Qualified Individuals that enroll between the first (1st) and fifteenth (15th) day of the month will have a coverage effective date of the first day of the following month.
+Qualified individuals that enroll between the sixteenth (16th) and last day of the month will have a coverage effective date of the first day of the second following month.

-In the case of birth, adoption or placement for adoption, the coverage is effective on the date of birth, adoption or placement for adoption, but Advance Payments of the Federal Premium Tax Credit (APTC) and Federal Cost-Sharing Reductions, if applicable, are not effective until the first day of the following month, unless the birth, adoption, or placement for adoption occurs on the first day of the month.
+In the case of birth, adoption or placement for adoption, the coverage is effective on the date of birth, adoption, or placement for adoption.

-The effective date of coverage for Dependents enrolled due to a Qualified Medical Child Support Order is the first of the month following receipt of the Order or the effective date of the Order, not to exceed sixty (60) days retroactive coverage.

-In the case of marriage, or in the case where the Qualified Individual loses minimum essential coverage, the Effective Date is the first day of the following month.
+The effective date of coverage for Dependents enrolled due to a Qualified Medical Child Support Order is the first of the month following receipt of the order or the effective date of the order, not to exceed sixty (60) days retroactive coverage.
+In the case of marriage, or in the case where the qualified individual loses minimum essential coverage, the effective date is the first day of the following month.